 In its simplest form, the customer lifetime value formula is multiplying the average purchase value with the number of times a customer buys your products each year and the length of time the customer has a relationship with your brand.

 Sounds like a mouthful, doesn’t it?
 Don’t worry, we’ll explain it with an example.

 Let’s say you have an online footwear store and a customer spends $75 each year on 1 pair of sneakers for the next 10 years.
 So, the lifetime value of the customer would be $750 (75 x 1 x 10).

 At the same time, another customer buys 1 pair of leather boots for $150 every year for 10 years as well.
 Their CLV will come out to be $1,500 (150 x 1 x 10).

 If you compare the CLV for both segments of buyers, you’ll see that customers of leather boots are more profitable than sneakers.

-While this is a straightforward way for customer lifetime value calculation, in many large organizations the computation becomes more complicated.
+While this is a simplified example for how to calculate customer lifetime value, in many large organizations the computation becomes more complicated.

 Average Purchase Value

 To find out the average purchase value of your website, you can simply divide your total revenue with the total number of orders.